Integrability Criterion for Abelian Extensions of Lie Groups: Abelian extensions

 Next we show how abelian extensions can be constructed explicitly.
-We have to make an assumption however.
-Viewed as a principal bundle, $\widehat{G}$ is assumed to be topologically trivial. \begin{prop} Let $G$ be a Lie group, $A$ a smooth $G$-module and $f \in Z^2(G,A)$ a 2-cocycle.
+We will assume that as a principal bundle, $\widehat{G}$ is smoothly trivial; i.e. there exists a smooth global section $\sigma: G\to \widehat{G}$. \begin{proposition} Let $G$ be a Lie group, $A$ a smooth $G$-module and $f \in Z^2(G,A)$ a 2-cocycle.
 The smooth manifold $G \times A$ endowed with the multiplication